kuro78/akka-bootcamp/src/Unit-2/lesson4/README_EN.md

 *This is exactly the problem we're going to solve in the next lesson*, using a message `Stash` to defer processing of messages until we're ready.

 **Let's move onto [Lesson 5 - Using `Stash` to Defer Processing of Messages](../lesson5/README.md).**

+## Any questions?

+Come ask any questions you have, big or small, [in this ongoing Bootcamp chat with the Petabridge & Akka.NET teams](https://gitter.im/petabridge/akka-bootcamp).

+### Problems with the code?
+If there is a problem with the code running, or something else that needs to be fixed in this lesson, please [create an issue](https://github.com/petabridge/akka-bootcamp/issues) and we'll get right on it.
+This will benefit everyone going through Bootcamp.